reactjs/tr.react.dev/src/content/reference/rules/rules-of-hooks.md

 Hook'ları (`use` ile başlayan fonksiyonlar) başka herhangi bir durumda çağırmak **desteklenmez**, örneğin:

 * 🔴 Hook'ları koşulların veya döngülerin içinde çağırmayın.
-* 🔴 Do not call Hooks after a conditional `return` statement.
+* 🔴 Hook'ları koşullu bir `return` ifadesinden sonra çağırmayın.
 * 🔴 Do not call Hooks in event handlers.
 * 🔴 Do not call Hooks in class components.
 * 🔴 Do not call Hooks inside functions passed to `useMemo`, `useReducer`, or `useEffect`.